Holmes County, Florida: Education

-Holmes District School Board operates public schools.
+Holmes District School Board is the sole school district in the county.
 Holmes County High School and Ponce de Leon High School are its public high schools.
 Poplar Springs High School is a K-12 Combination School in Northeastern Holmes County and Bethlehem High School is a K-12 Combination School in the Bethlehem Community.

 The Holmes County Public Library is the county's library system.
 It is located at 303 North J. Harvey Etheridge Street, Bonifay, Florida 32425.
 The library is open Tuesday-Friday 8:00am–5:00pm, and Saturday 8:00am–12:00pm and offers public computers with internet access, free wi-fi, programming for all ages, and access to e-books, e-audiobooks, and numerous online databases and resources.

 Holmes County is also a part of the Panhandle Public Library Cooperative System.
 PPLCS also includes Calhoun and Jackson counties.

 Communities

 The Holmes County sign at Bonifay on Florida State Road 79.